 Step 5: Dilute

 This juice is super-concentrated at this point.
 You will need to add water to get something closer to the consistency of wine.
 Some recipes give you dilution rates based on the original fruit weight.
-For example, a typical ratio is to use 4 pounds of fruit to start and dilute with one gallon of water.
+For example, a typical ratio is to use 4 pounds of fruit to start and dilute with 1-gallon of water.

 In my own experimentation, I find that a dilution rate of 2 parts water to 1 part elderberry juice works best for me.
-So, for example, from 7 pounds of fruit, I got a half gallon of juice.
-So, I dilute that with 2 gallons of water.
+So, for example, from 7 pounds of fruit, I got a half-gallon of juice.
+So, I dilute that with 2-gallons of water.

 Step 6: Add Sugar

 Making alcohol is all about having enough brix.
 Brix is a unit of measure used in wine-making to determine how much alcohol a juice such as wine grapes or in this case, elderberry juice, are likely to produce.
-Your alcohol by volume (ABV) will be roughly half of your starting brix.
+Your alcohol by volume (ABV) will be roughly half of your starting Brix.

-Elderberry has about 11 brix naturally.
+Elderberry has about 11 Brix naturally.
 At best, elderberry wine would have about 5.5% alcohol by volume.
 You may get a bit more or less depending on your fermentation process and the kind of yeasts you use.
 However, this gives you a good baseline expectation.

 Most people like more ABV in their wine, so shooting for a starting brix of at least 20 is typical.
 Also, most people prefer to make elderberries into a sweet wine, rather than a dry wine.
 Therefore, almost every elderberry wine recipe you find will include large quantities of ingredients that will increase the brix.

 The most common way to raise the brix in juice is to add granulated sugar.
 You can also use honey, sorghum, or tree syrups (e.g., maple, birch, etc.).
-However, sugar is usually the cheapest and easiest way to up the brix and resulting alcohol content.
+However, sugar is usually the cheapest and easiest way to up the Brix and resulting in alcohol content.
 It also doesn’t overly influence the taste.

-Adding 1.5 ounces of granulated sugar to a gallon of juice will raise the brix by 1.
-With a starting brix of 11, to increase to a brix of 25, you’d need to add 14 brix x 1.5 ounces of sugar = 21 ounces of sugar per gallon.
+Adding 1.5-ounces of granulated sugar to a gallon of juice will raise the brix by 1.
+With a starting brix of 11, to increase to a brix of 25, you’d need to add 14 brix x 1.5-ounces of sugar = 21-ounces of sugar per gallon.

-Assuming 2.5 gallons of diluted juice, that would mean I need to add 52.5 ounces or about 3.3 pounds of sugar.
+Assuming 2.5-gallons of diluted juice, that would mean I need to add 52.5-ounces or about 3.3 pounds of sugar.